 #1 Assign a Business Manager admin

-First and foremost, you must assign someone as the Business Manager admin of your LinkedIn account.
-Of course, appointing someone to be in charge will avoid the chance of compromising your company’s security and efficiency.
+Firstly, you must assign someone as the Business Manager admin.
+This is the first step to creating an efficient Business Manager account.
+Of course, appointing the right person to take charge of the account will ensure your efforts are centralized.
+Also, you can avoid compromising your company’s security and efficiency.

-Business manager structure depends on the type of organization you have.
-The small organization will likely not overthink how to set up a Business Manager.
+The Business Manager structure depends on your organization type.
+A small organization will likely not overthink how to set up a Business Manager.
 Instead, you can add pages and accounts to a single Business Manager dashboard.

 On the other hand, having a global or national organization with multiple regions requires a bit of planning.
-First, you can opt to create numerous Business Managers.
+So first, you can opt to create numerous Business Managers.
 Then, you can monitor each easily by selecting the Business Manager you want to utilize on the list of your Business Managers.

 #3 Create a Business Manager